MY STORY

 Out in the community, in 2005, I began work at Pine Grove Behavioral Health Women’s Center teaching yoga and wellness principles to women in recovery from eating disorders and chemical dependency.
 I eventually developed the Behavioral Health Yoga Therapy Program at Pine Grove Gentle Path, now called Gratitude, where I currently work with men and women in recovery from multiple addictions, including relationship and sexual addiction.
 In June of 2022, I added Pine Grove’s Professional Enhancement Program and Next Step to my weekly agenda.

 I have promised my students and patients to remain on a continual path of study and to share all that I have learned from my teachers.
 My more recent studies, in 2016, 2017, 2018 and 2019, have involved Functional Movement and Mobility Training.
-As a Movement Specialist I help yoga students and athletes to recognize movement patterns, to heal and to prevent injury and to optimize athletic performance.
-I completed the Movement and Mobility 101 training with Physical Therapist, Dr. Kelly Starrett.
-I am certified at the highest mark with Yoga Alliance (E-RYT 500) and am a Continuing Education Provider (YACEP).
+I completed the Movement and Mobility 101 training with Physical Therapist, Dr. Kelly Starrett and as a Movement Specialist I help yoga students and athletes to recognize movement patterns, to heal and to prevent injury and to optimize athletic performance.
+I have worked with several professional athletes, the University of Southern Mississippi football team, and high school athletes pursuing college scholarships in baseball, football and soccer.
+In the fall semester of 2024, I also had the privilege to work with the Graduate Students in the Theater Arts Program at USM to design movement and mindfulness practices that enhance performance on stage.

-Finally, after submitting more than 2200 hours of Yoga Therapy group and private sessions, in 2017, I became a Certified Yoga Therapist with The International Association of Yoga Therapists.
-For this, I am especially grateful, as I have always believed that yoga practices are effective as alternative and adjunct therapy for the prevention of illness, the management of symptoms, and a companion on the road in recovery.
-I am a Senior Consultant with the Gulf Coast Trauma Institute and am available by appointment for private sessions at the studio.
+I also have experience working with adolescents with learning disabilities, anxiety, and behavioral challenges at Petal High School and for a privately owned Special Education Home School.
+After submitting more than 2200 hours of Yoga Therapy group and private sessions, in 2017, I became a Certified Yoga Therapist with The International Association of Yoga Therapists.
+For the variety of ways to serve, and the opportunities that have come my way, I am so grateful.
+I have always believed that yoga practices are effective as alternative and adjunct therapy for the prevention of illness, the management of symptoms, and a companion on the road in recovery.